-- Once combined, lightly mist with water and mix.
+- Once combined, lightly mist with water from the spray bottle and mix.
 Do not add too much water all at once or it will get too soggy – that’s why I recommend using a spray bottle.
 This step will be done several times until mixture gets to a molding consistency.

 - Stop adding water when the mixture holds together.

 - Spray a little mist again to ensure hold.

 - Press the mixture into your bath bomb mold.
 Overfill each side of your molds.
 This is the fun part!
 Get creative and mix some colors.

 - Now press your molds together until you hear a click.

 - Remove from mold and let set overnight before use.